bas-kirill/aesc-msu-calendar/README.md

 # aesc-msu-calendar
-Solution of second homework on ICT.
+Solution of the second homework on ICT.

 Using:
 1. Start ..\Ready Program\Calendar.exe